oracle-quickstart/oci-hpc/playbooks/roles/healthchecks/files/meshpinger_readme.md

 Meshpinger is installed on the controller host of the hpc cluster.
 Once user is logged into the controller host, they can trigger meshpinger using the following options,

-- Run meshpinger on all hosts in the cluster.
+- If controller host is supporting only one cluster, run meshpinger on all hosts in that cluster.
 The cluster is auto-detected in this option.
 ```
 /opt/oci-hpc/healthchecks/run_meshpinger.sh
 ```

-- Run meshpinger on all hosts in the cluster explicitly specified by clustername
+- If controller host is supporting more than 1 cluster, run meshpinger on all hosts in a cluster explicitly specified by its clustername
 ```
 /opt/oci-hpc/healthchecks/run_meshpinger.sh --hpcclustername <hpcclustername>
 ```